 A great resource to consult if your child is considering applying to university is Maclean’s.
 Every year the Canadian magazine publishes various rankings for universities across the country that take into account student satisfaction, university reputation, along with individual program rankings.
-They also offer an interactive tool that you can use to create a personalized ranking system based on what matters to your child, including things like:
+They also offer an interactive tool that you can use to create a personalized ranking system based on what matters to your child, including categories such as:

-If your children are younger, you can still help them prepare for higher education in the future by encouraging them to join extracurricular activities that will let them explore a subject or interest.
-Participating in sports, volunteering or belonging to student groups also may help them stand out in competitive programs they wish to apply for later on and could even open up future scholarship opportunities.
+If your children are younger, you can still help them prepare for higher education in the future by encouraging them to join extracurricular activities that will allow them to explore a subject or interest.
+Participating in sports, volunteering or belonging to student groups may also help them stand out in competitive programs they wish to apply for later on and could even open up future scholarship opportunities.

 Older high school students might want to begin to browse university websites and request brochures as early as possible.
 That way they can be sure they’ve enrolled in the right secondary school courses that meet their desired program’s requirements.
 These materials can also help your child get a sense of a school’s overall cultural fit for them.